Frequently Asked Questions

 Related Pages

 Accreditation by International Accreditation of Counseling Services (IACS) is a voluntary, peer review, evaluative process involving a written self-study and the adherence to established standards of practice.
-These Standards are articulated by the IACS Board of Accreditation, the members of which are directors of counseling services located throughout the United States and internationally.
+These Standards are articulated by the IACS Board of Directors, the members of which are directors of counseling services located throughout the United States and internationally.
 IACS is the only organization that accredits counseling services on university, 4-year college, and 2-year community college campuses.

-IACS has been accrediting counseling centers since the late 1940's, originally as a Committee of the National Vocational Guidance Association (now the National Career Development Association-NCDA).
+IACS has been accrediting counseling centers since the late 1940s, originally as a Committee of the National Vocational Guidance Association (now the National Career Development Association-NCDA).
 With the establishment of the American Personnel and Guidance Association (now known as the American Counseling Association-ACA) in 1952, the responsibilities and duties of the NVGA committee were assumed by the APGA Professional Practices Committee and became the American Board on Counseling Services.
 APGA accepted the Board's plan for the establishment of an independent affiliate and in March 1971, the organization known as the International Association of Counseling Services (IACS) began.
-In 1993 IACS discontinued its affiliate status with the ACA and became an independent organization.
+In 1993 IACS discontinued its affiliate status with the ACA and became a wholly independent organization.
 In 2019, IACS changed its name to International Accreditation of Counseling Services to better reflect its mission.

-Accreditation is open to university, 4-year college and 2-year community college counseling services with at least two (2) FTE (Full Time Equivalent) professional staff members.
+Accreditation is open to university, 4-year college and 2-year community college comprehensive counseling services with at least two (2) FTE (Full Time Equivalent) professional staff members.

 For additional information, please see the IACS statement regarding Recommended Staff to Student Ratios.